 Have you been to Detroit or are you planning a trip here?
 Comment below to ask any questions you may have or to offer advice to our readers.
 Thanks!

-- 5 Days in New York: The Perfect Itinerary
+- New York: 5 Days in New York: The Perfect Itinerary

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.